wenjiaz/content-api-docs/docs/common.md

-## Common

-The following types are used:
+The following types are used below:

 * *String*
 * *String list* : a comma separated list of *String*